jlesage/docker-handbrake/README.md

 The main use case of debug builds is debugging a crash.
 To do this, a core dump needs to be generated when HandBrake crashes.
-To make sure this crash is properly generated, two things are required:
+To make sure this core dump is properly generated, two things are required:

   1. Core dumps must be enabled.
 This is done by setting the maximum size of cores via the `--ulimit core=-1` parameter of the `docker run` command.